veit/jupyter-tutorial/docs/productive/git/best-practices.rst

 * Commit early!

   Make your first commit after you’ve finished the initial installation and before you make your first changes.
-For a cookiecutter template, for example, following the following steps:
+For a cookie cutter template, for example, proceed as follows:

   .. code-block:: console